alibaba/bifrostui/packages/bui-core/src/Toast/index.en-US.md

         <Button
           onClick={() => {
             toast({
-              message: 'Display at top',
+              message: 'Displayed at the top',
               position: 'top',
             });
           }}
         >
-          Display at top
+          Display at Top
         </Button>
         <Button
           onClick={() => {
             toast({
-              message: 'Display at center',
+              message: 'Displayed at the center',
               position: 'center',
             });
           }}
         >
-          Display at center
+          Display at Center
         </Button>
         <Button
           onClick={() => {
             toast({
-              message: 'Display at bottom',
+              message: 'Displayed at the bottom',
               position: 'bottom',
             });
           }}
         >
-          Display at bottom
+          Display at Bottom
         </Button>
       </Stack>
     </ThemeProvider>